-A controller has four tiers of accountability, each with its own set of responsibilities.
+A financial controller has four tiers of accountability, each with its own set of responsibilities.
 These include:

 - Implementing and maintaining accounting procedures, processes, and policies